c4engine/enginecms/README.md

-zeecms
+SeeCMS
 ======

-ZeeCMS is a Content Management System powered by Zend Framework 2 - Rohit King C.
+SeeCMS is a Content Management System powered by Zend Framework 2 - Rohit King C.